bilal684/mslearn-persist-data-ef-core/README.md

 Hello, friend!
 You've found the sample code repository for a [Microsoft Learn module](https://learn.microsoft.com/training/modules/persist-data-ef-core)! **You'll find the finished solution on [this branch](https://github.com/MicrosoftDocs/mslearn-persist-data-ef-core/tree/solution)**.

+# Playing with migrations

+Adding a migration: dotnet ef migrations add <name> --context <Name of context>

+Updating the database: dotnet ef database update --context <Name of context>

+Rollback of a migration: dotnet ef database update <name of previous migration>

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.